ericktahui/ng-book-reddit-dev/README.md

 # Page Published

-This is a small example of the use of Angular
-We can see how this code works in tjr following link:
+This is a small example of Angular.
+We can see how this code works in the following link:

 https://ericktahui.github.io/ng-book-reddit-prod/